cgruver/okd4-single-node-cluster/docs/index.md

 ## Host setup:

-You need to start with a minimal CentOS 8 install. (__This tutorial assumes that you are comfortable installing a Linux OS.__)
+You need to start with a minimal CentOS Stream install. (__This tutorial assumes that you are comfortable installing a Linux OS.__)

-Download the minimal install ISO from: http://isoredirect.centos.org/centos/8/isos/x86_64/
+Download the minimal install ISO from: http://isoredirect.centos.org/centos/8-stream/isos/x86_64/

 Use a tool like [balenaEtcher](https://www.balena.io/etcher/) to create a bootable USB key from a CentOS ISO.